VerseMetaVerse/UnrealVerse/README.md

 > [!TIP]
 > WHATS NEW:
-> FAB.COM is now attempting a Fabulous Winter Sale afterthe Fabulous DISASTER of Fabulous BLACK FRIDAY.
-"Epic Games CEO Apologizes For the State of Fab at Launch" - https://80.lv/articles/epic-games-ceo-apologizes-for-the-state-of-fab-at-launch/ - Sign the petition to kick FAB OUT to a galaxy far far away here: https://www.change.org/p/bring-back-unreal-engine-marketplace - **wishlist** has gone missing so finding your favs will be a challenge -
+> "Epic Games CEO Apologizes For the State of Fab at Launch" - https://80.lv/articles/epic-games-ceo-apologizes-for-the-state-of-fab-at-launch/ - **wishlist** is back! -
-> FAB.COM has replaced the Unreal Marketplace and it is a horrible sad replacement that is hard to navigate and make sense of for the PRIMARY PRIORITY of being useful to Unreal Developers.
-I will expand the FAB.COM section as we journey together to make sense out of that mess
+> FAB.COM has replaced the Unreal Marketplace and it is an improving replacement that is hard to navigate and make sense of for the PRIMARY PRIORITY of being useful to Unreal Developers.
+I will expand the FAB.COM section as we journey together to make sense out of that

 ### This Document